dhutapratama/docs/validation.md

 <a name="rule-array"></a>
 #### array

-The field under validation must be a PHP `array`.
+The field under validation must be a GO `array`.

 When additional values are provided to the `array` rule, each key in the input array must be present within the list of values provided to the rule.
 In the following example, the `admin` key in the input array is invalid since it is not contained in the list of values provided to the `array` rule: